mongodb/mongodbatlas-cloudformation-resources/cfn-resources/README.md

 1. **DeletionPolicy Attribute**: Your resource template must include the [DeletionPolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-deletionpolicy.html) attribute in order to specify what happens to the resource when it is removed from the stack.

 2. **UPDATE Operation Required**: The import operation executes the UPDATE operation behind the scenes.
 Therefore, UPDATE functionality must be properly implemented for the resource type to support import.
+For more datails on when the update is run, please see [Create a stack from existing resources using the AWS Management Console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import-new-stack.html#resource-import-new-stack-console) or [Import an existing resource into a stack using the AWS Management Console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import-existing-stack.html#resource-import-existing-stack-console) or

 3. **Outputs Restrictions**: As part of the import operation, you cannot modify or add [Outputs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) to the template.
 However, you can add outputs after the import is complete.